 The effects of PTSD on victims of violent crime and the communities where they live, learn, work and play are real and pressing.
 Negative health outcomes associated with PTSD include the possibility of “chronic hyperarousal” and subsequent retaliatory violence, family conflict and inability to maintain a job.
 Other symptoms include nightmares, paranoia and social withdrawal.

-Cure Violence’s keystone site, CeaseFire Illinois, currently works in hospitals across the state to address or “interrupt” one effect of PTSD on victims of violence– retaliatory violence–before it spreads.
+Cure Violence’s keystone site, Cure Violence Illinois, currently works in hospitals across the state to address or “interrupt” one effect of PTSD on victims of violence– retaliatory violence–before it spreads.